 2.4.1 Analysis of the adult survival

-The adult survival is commonly assessed by capture mark recapture (Lebreton, 2001).
-Combined to annual population growth rate, adult survival rate allows recruitment rate to be estimated each year, and then compared with the outputs of the counting method.
+Adult survival rate is commonly assessed by capture mark recapture (Lebreton, 2001).
+Combined with annual population growth rate, adult survival rate allows recruitment rate to be estimated each year, and then compared with the outputs of the counting method.
 Unfortunately, no tagging study was performed on the two ruddy duck populations.
 However, the relationship (2.6) could still produce annual adult survival estimates that can be discussed.
 To do so, annual population growth rates overlapping the counting time series were estimated.

 Inconsistency on recruitment rate output, which is defined on 0;∞, would either lead to survival output <0, which points out an overestimation of the recruitment rate, or >1, which reflects that the recruitment rate cannot support the observed population growth and is thus underestimated.
 In between the two limit values, one still discuss the survival outputs by comparison with survival values published in the literature.